Philip Hirschkop: Other legal cases of note

-In 1967, he argued the case of Koehl v.
-Resor.
-In a highly controversial and somewhat ironic case considering his religion, he defended the right of American Nazi Party activist George Lincoln Rockwell, as a veteran, to be buried in Arlington National Cemetery, winning the decision.
-He initially declined the case, fully aware of the activities and beliefs of the American Nazi Party, but his associates at the ACLU encouraged him to take it to defend free speech, regardless of its content.
-Taking the case brought great resentment from his parents and many in the Jewish community.
+In 1967, in Koehl v.
+Resor, Hirschkop successfully argued for the right of American Nazi Party activist George Lincoln Rockwell, as a veteran, to be buried in Arlington National Cemetery.
+He initially declined the case, in light of the client's activities and beliefs, but Hirschkop's associates at the ACLU encouraged him to take it to defend free speech, regardless of content.
+The case brought great resentment from his parents and others in the Jewish community.

 In 1971, he defended 19 year old Leslie Bacon, a woman suspected of participating in or having knowledge of a bombing that occurred at the United States Capitol on March 1 of that year.

 Work defending Vietnam war protesters

-In 1968 he defended Norman Mailer, distinguished author, against charges of disorderly conduct when he crossed a police line in a Vietnam war demonstration at the Pentagon in October 1967.
+In 1968, he defended Norman Mailer, distinguished author, against charges of disorderly conduct when he crossed a police line in a Vietnam war demonstration at the Pentagon in October 1967.
 Hirschkkop had difficulty overturning the ruling requiring Mailer to serve five days in prison and pay a fine.
 Hirschkop defended other celebrities who faced arrest as a result of participation in Vietnam war protests.

 In May 1971, he served as chief legal advisor to Vietnam war protestors who numbered over 10,000 and had been arrested during capital protests.
 Many, in his opinion, had been arrested unjustly, and he was concerned about the length of time it would take them to get released on bail.

 In 1975, he defended oil heirs William H. and Nelson B. Hunt against charges of illegal wire tapping.
 They were acquitted in late September, in a decision that was not entirely popular in Lubbock where it occurred.